kailash-manasarovar/statement/docs/timeline/2025/march.md

 - I go to Brent Cross one afternoon for something.
 - When I get back to my car, I see a car parked beside, or in front maybe, of mine.
 - In the driver's seat is a black woman, and I think I know her.
-- She was the accomplice of the man that tried to rob H Samuels in Brent Cross with a fake credit card, where I worked when I was 16, the week before I was targeted by the Jamaican rape-gangs!
+- She was the accomplice of the man that tried to rob H Samuels in Brent Cross with a fake credit card, my summer job when I was 16, the week before I was targeted by the Jamaican rape-gangs!
 - The same man that [bared his teeth at me](../2024/december.md#man-bares-his-teeth-at-me) at the Spa in December 2024.
 - She looked exactly like her, just a bit older.
 - She has aged well.